 Set 3 (Mrs Campbell) – Tuesdays after school

 Set 4 (Mrs Ingram) – Monday lunchtimes

-Set 5 (Mr Rushton) – Tuesdays after school
+Set 5 (Mr Rushton) – Tuesdays and Thursdays after school

 Set 6 (Mrs Evans) – Wednesdays after school